James F. Chambers Jr.: Dallas Times Herald

 Chambers was hired by the Dallas Times Herald in 1944 as the executive news editor.
 In 1952, he became vice president and general manager.
 He was named president in 1960, publisher in 1967, and chairman of the board in 1970.

 In 1951, Chambers won the Associated Press Managing Editors Award for his 1951 story about the St. Paul Hospital fire.

 In 1961, Chambers engaged in a war of editorials with the publisher of the rival newspaper, the Dallas Morning News.
-The feud began at a White House luncheon during which the rival publisher, Ted Dealey, told President Kennedy that a “man on horseback” was needed to lead the country, not someone “riding Caroline’s tricycle.”
-Chambers stood and told the president that Dealey’s views didn’t reflect the views of everyone in Dallas.
+The feud began at a White House luncheon.
+The rival publisher, Ted Dealey, told President Kennedy that a “man on horseback” was needed to lead the country, not someone “riding Caroline’s tricycle.”
+Chambers stood and told the president that Dealey's views didn't reflect the views of everyone in Dallas.

 The feud continued for two years until the Kennedy assassination, an event that led much of the country to blame Dallas for his death.
 Chambers was later to write that the Kennedy assassination “killed us as a city.”

 In 1975, the year that Chambers retired from his role as publisher, Newsweek ranked The Dallas Times Herald as one of the five best newspapers in the South.